dotfiles-mac/dotfiles/ollama/README.md

 # Run a downloaded model interactively
 ./target/release/github-dotfiles-ollama run tinyllama
+# Or with custom system prompt
+./target/release/github-dotfiles-ollama run tinyllama --system "You are a coding assistant."
 ```

 The script builds the tool if needed and passes arguments to it.